Dezmond152/Dezmond152/README.md

 ## 📚 What I'm currently learning

-- Diving into React
+- Diving into React;
-- Improving the Canvas experience
+- Improving the Canvas experience;
-- Practicing SCSS skills
+- Practicing SCSS skills;
+- Learning NoSQL and SQL databases;

 ## 🧑‍💻 Where to find me: